Shielding of external magnetic field by dynamic nuclear polarization in (In,Ga)As quantum dots: Experimental results

-To bring down a round figure, we summarize additional observations: (a) The sum of all mode amplitudes in the precession spectrum stays constant across the sweep, as expected from the number of QDs optically excited, as indicated in Fig.~\ref{fig2}(a). (b) After the end of the sweep, the low frequency modes persist under pulsed illumination for at least one hour, and decay on a timescale of seconds to minutes in darkness (see Supplementary Note 4).
+To bring down a round figure, we summarize additional observations: (a) The sum of all mode amplitudes in the precession spectrum stays constant across the sweep, as expected from the number of QDs optically excited, see Fig.~\ref{fig1}(b).
+The number of the polarized electron spins stays constant and the precession frequencies redistribute in the electron spin ensemble with varied external field. (b) After the end of the sweep, the low frequency modes persist under pulsed illumination for at least one hour, and decay on a timescale of seconds to minutes in darkness (see Appendix~\ref{app:times}).
 As the focusing of the precession modes on commensurate frequencies arises from the nuclei generating the Overhauser field that acts on the confined QD electron, we attribute the remanence effects to the nuclei as well, supported also by the involved time scales.
-The maximal nuclear polarization for the studied QD ensemble can in principle go up to $B_{\text{N,max}}=6.23$\,T (see Supplementary Note 2 and 5). (c) A sweep of the external field to lower strengths under continuous pulsed illumination leads to maintenance of the high-$K$ modes in the spectrum by amplifying the external field, corresponding in effect to a paramagnetic response (see Supplementary Note 3).
+The maximal nuclear polarization for the studied QD ensemble can in principle go up to $B_{\text{N,max}}=6.23$\,T (see Appendix~\ref{app1}).\\